Skip to main content

 1. Financial Aid and Scholarships

-Work-Study is offered based on need.
-Students with a Student Aid Index (SAI) of less than or equal to $25,000 and eligibility greater than or equal to $1,000 will be identified on their financial aid notices as Work-Study eligible.
-Because funding is limited, not all students with need are offered Work-Study.
+Work-study is offered based on need.
+Students with a Student Aid Index, or SAI, of less than or equal to $25,000 and eligibility greater than or equal to $1,000 will be identified on their financial aid notices as work-study eligible.
+Because funding is limited, not all students with need are offered work-study.
 Funds are offered on a first-come, first-served basis.

-UC Davis offers two types of work-study for undergraduate students: Federal Work-Study for Free Application for Federal Student Aid (FAFSA) filers, and Institutional Work-Study for California Dream Act Application (CADAA) filers.
+UC Davis offers two types of work-study programs for undergraduate students: Federal Work-Study for students who complete the Free Application for Federal Student Aid, the FAFSA, and institutional work-study for students who complete the California Dream Act Application, the CADAA.
 Both programs will offer on-campus jobs and approved off-campus jobs.
 Students must be eligible to work in the U.S. to participate.
 Work-study funds are available for use from July 1 through June 30 of the current award year.

 Federal Work-Study

-Federal Work-Study is based on need and available for students eligible to complete the Free Application for Federal Student Aid at Free Application for Federal Student Aid (FAFSA).
-Work-Study allows a student to earn financial aid through employment.
-Instead of a financial aid payment, the student's Work-Study aid is paid in the form of a payroll check for time/hours worked.
+Federal Work-Study is based on need and available for students eligible to complete the Free Application for Federal Student Aid at Free Application for Federal Student Aid, or FAFSA.
+Work-study allows a student to earn financial aid through employment.
+Instead of a financial aid payment, the student's work-study aid is paid in the form of a payroll check for time/hours worked.
 All job listings are available online at Handshake.

-Work-Study funds will be offered on a first-come, first-served basis.
-Because funding is limited, not all students with need receive a Work-Study offer.
+Work-study funds will be offered on a first-come, first-served basis.
+Because funding is limited, not all students with need receive a work-study offer.
 Eligible students can obtain a Work-Study Eligibility Certificate (with a 30-day expiration date) through MyAwards.
-Work-Study Eligibility Certificates will become available in mid-June.
+Work-Study Eligibility Certificates will become available in June once all requirements are met.

 Eligibility